elixir-europe/rdmkit/pages/about/media_kit.md

 title: Media kit
 ---

+Here you can find materials that are out of the box available for use outside RDMkit.
 The logo's and images listed here are licensed under a Creative Commons Attribution 4.0 International License, just like the rest of the content on RDMkit.
 This means that you can use them, as long as you give attribution to RDMkit.
+If possible, make use of the svg image since this will preserve the image quality better.

 ## RDMkit logo